These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Bacopa Monnieri

-A water-loving perennial native to the wetlands of South and East India, Europe, Australia, and North and South America, bacopa is a fast-growing plant with succulent, oblong leaves alongside small five-petalled, white flowers.
-These flowers are actinomorphic, meaning they are characterized by their radial symmetry.
+A water-loving perennial originated from the wetlands of South and East India, Europe, Australia, North and South America.
+Bacopa is a fast-growing plant with succulent, oblong leaves alongside the small, five-petalled, white flowers.
+These flowers are actinomorphic, meaning they exhibit radial symmetry.

 12. Primrose